keithdou/library-services/README.md

 ## Dependencies

-This project was built using PrimeNg version 6.  (still beta at 8/6/2018):
+This project was built using PrimeNG version 6.  (still beta at 8/6/2018):

 	npm install node_modules
 	npm install primeng@6.0.0-beta.1